 Independent living provides housing alternatives for elders.
-There are age-restricted neighborhoods that provide homes to those aged 55+.
+There are age-restricted neighborhoods that provide homes to those 62+ years young.
 Hillcrest Retirement Community in La Verne, CA is a continuing care retirement community that provides independent living options as well as assisted living and memory care.

 You'll discover all sorts of living options such as apartments, cottages, townhouses, condos, and duplexes, in a variety of sizes and layouts.
 There are so many options to choose from.